DavidSouther/ailly/README.md

   - [Models documented by OpenAI](https://platform.openai.com/docs/models/continuous-model-upgrades)
 - Bedrock `bedrock`
   - [Claude 2 and available models documented by AWS](https://docs.aws.amazon.com/bedrock/latest/userguide/api-methods-list.html)
-  - Enable models in Bedrock console.
-Remember that models are enabled per-region - you will need to enable them for each reach you call Bedrock from.
+  - [Enable models in Bedrock console.](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) Remember that models are enabled per-region - you will need to enable them for each reach you call Bedrock from.
   - Each model behaves lightly differently, so the default formatter might not work.
 In that case, either open an issue or poke around in `./core/src/engine/bedrock`.

 To choose an engine, export `AILLY_ENGINE=[bedrock|openai]` or provide `ailly --engine` on the command line.

-## Installing ailly command line
+## Developing ailly command line

 - Clone the repo and install dependencies
   - `git clone https://github.com/davidsouther/ailly.git ; cd ailly ; npm install`
 - Compile the core module with `npx tsc -p core`
+  - Rerun this step for any edits in `core`
 - Install ailly cli with `npm install -g ./cli`
 - Set any environment variables for your engine
   - `export OPENAI_API_KEY=sk-...`